kowoonho/ARFree/README.md

 This project is built on the following resources:

-- [**HDiT**](https://github.com/crowsonkb/k-diffusion): Our code is built upon the foundational work provided by HDiT, which is a high-dimensional diffusion model for image generation.
+- [**HDiT**](https://github.com/crowsonkb/k-diffusion): Our code is built upon the foundational work provided by HDiT, which is a high-resolution diffusion model for image generation.

 <br/>